mtippett/blind-mentors/index.md

 3. Announce yourself if you are comfortable
   1. In #looking-for-mentee announce yourself and what makes you unique
   2. In #looking-for-mentor announce yourself and what support you are looking for
-4. Look for a match yourself in #looking-for-mentee and #looking-for-mentor
+4. Look for a match yourself in #looking-for-mentee and #looking-for-mentor, or if you see someone in a chat that has the **Mentor L4Mentee** that you think would be good, feel free to directly connec.
 5. Connect with your partner in a DM

 ## Some simple best practices